Nidaoke/Encrypted-Messaging-Service-CEN3031/README.md

 Our team is composed of four members.
 [Jonathan Cunningham](https://github.com/Nidaoke) and [Marcus Lugrand](https://github.com/marcuslugrand) will be working on the back-end, while [Henry Rivero-Vera](https://github.com/henryriverovera) and [Karen Liu](https://github.com/KareO2) will be working on the front-end.
 For the purpose of the course, our group on Canvas is Group 6.

 # Set-up
 Required installments: Angular 13 for front, Go for back.
-May also need to install CLI if not done so to run Angular.
+(May also need to install CLI if not done so to run Angular.)

 ## Step 1
   Open the project in the terminal with the correct directory and boot up the backend first.
   -> cd web (and press tab.
 This should bring you to the right section) In the terminal, execute the command 'go run .' to boot up in localhost:9000

 ## Step 2
   Once the backend is loaded, open a new terminal to the project and execute command 'ng serve' to start the project at localhost:4200

+## Routes
+  * **/home** Goes to the message home page
+  * **/profile** Goes to profile page for personal account editing
+  * **/forget** Goes to the forget-password page to reset password and authentification